sfcal/samuel.computer/src/content/blog/gba-resume.md

 After showing off the basic prototype to the group at <a href="http://sideprojectsaturday.com" style="color: #3b82f6;">sideprojectsaturday.com</a>, the main criticism was that it needed more than just a physical implementation if I was going to get my project in front of as many eyeballs as possible.
-As the name suggests, GBAjs2 is a Game Boy Advance emulator written entirely in JS.
+As the name suggests, <a href="https://github.com/andychase/gbajs2" style="color: #3b82f6;">GBAjs2</a> is a Game Boy Advance emulator written entirely in JS.
 While not perfectly compatible with all games and some issues with Firefox, Andy’s implementation worked perfectly with my ROM.
 Only minor changes were needed to autoload my ROM on startup.
 Thanks Andy!

 ## Hardware